crowdedev/skeleton/README.md

 ### Use MongoDB

 By default, skeleton configured for RDBMS that defined in `dics/container.go` using `bima:repository:gorm`, you can just change to `bima:repository:mongo` when you want to change to MongoDB.
-Remember to add `MONGODB_HOST` and `MONGODB_PORT` in your `.env`

 ### Add Logrus Hook